newrelic/docs-website/TRANSLATION_WORKFLOW.md

 ### There is a file where you want to re-run a translation but hasn’t been edited recently

 This is a case we hopefully wouldn’t run into, since we are constantly keeping track of all the files that have been edited and regularly sending them to be translated.
-If, however, something happens and there is some need to run a translation on a file that hasn’t been edited recently (no changes to frontmatter, no editing of the content) then reach out to someone on the Developer Enablement team.
+If, however, something happens and there is some need to run a translation on a file that hasn’t been edited recently (no changes to frontmatter, no editing of the content) then reach out to someone on the Docs Engineering team.
 We may suggest running the translation separately as not part of the workflow (i.e. uploading the files manually, downloading them and then creating a PR) or we can add the filenames manually to the translation queue, but this is not recommended.

+### File is deleted from active job in TV

+If the file can be identified and has not been labelled as a COMPLETED entry in the DB AND the file cannot be found in the TV UI as complete or listed as IN_PROGRESS, our current fix is to delete the file entry in the DB and let the process start from the beginning for this particular file by manually triggering an upload/queue of the file impacted.

+#### Helpful Queries in the PostgresDB:

 # Key concepts / Glossary